Jordan: Prince Hamzah makes first appearance since rift | DW | 11.04.2021

 A day later, King Abdullah said Hamzah was at the royal palace and under "care," adding that the "sedition came from within and without our one house."

-The United States and other allies voiced support to the king, who maintained Jordan's reputation as a stable country in the conflict-torn region, until the rift with his half-brother.
+The United States and other allies voiced support for the king, who had maintained Jordan's reputation as a stable country in the conflict-torn region until the rift with his half-brother.

-Hamza is a popular figure among tribes in Jordan.
+Hamzah is a popular figure among broad swats of society in Jordan.
 He had been widely expected to succeed Abdullah as the next monarch, but the king stripped him of the crown prince title in 2004 to give it to Prince Hussein.

 fb/dj (AFP, AP, Reuters)